In a nutshell

 - As should be obvious, this area can become heavily politicised, probably more than any other area at the moment.
 Lawyers should have a thick skin.

-- The situation in Hong Kong has been another focal point in 2020.
-With China introducing new security laws that threaten the former British colony's special status, the UK government has responded with various proposals including Hong Kong residents ultimately becoming able to apply for British citizenship.
+- The situation in Hong Kong has been another focal point in recent times.
+With China introducing new security laws that threaten the former British colony's special status, the UK government has responded with various proposals including allowing Hong Kong residents to apply for British citizenship.
 This could affect up to 3 million people.